 Flughafen Zürich AG operates a network of 14 noise monitoring stations at fixed locations near departure and arrival routes.
 The data collected are published monthly in a noise bulletin.

-Changes in exposure to aircraft noise are mainly related to the different usage of individual take-off and approach routes.
+Changes in exposure to aircraft noise are mainly related to the allocation of flight movements to specific take-off and approach routes.

 NIGHT FLIGHTS AND SPECIAL AUTHORISATIONS

-Night-time flights (10 p.m. to 6 a.m.) are often perceived as a disturbance by local residents.
-In 2018, night flights accounted for 5.0% (2017: 4.7%) of all flights.
-Special authorisations were issued for a total of 312 flights (2017: 311) during the night-time curfew period.
-Such night flights are only authorised when there are justifiable grounds for them.
+Residents often perceive night-time flights to be particularly disturbing.
+In 2019, night flights (between 10 p.m. and 6 a.m.) accounted for 4.8% (2018: 5.0%) of all flight movements.
+Special authorisations were issued for a total of 272 flights (2018: 312) during the night-time curfew period (11.30 p.m. to 6 a.m.).
+Such night flights are only authorised when there are justifiable grounds (see noise statistics).

 FLIGHT PATH MONITORING

-The Noise Management department monitors all departures for adherence to the prescribed flight paths which are mandatory during the daytime up to an altitude of 5,000 feet above sea level and at night up to flight level 80 (approximately 8,000 feet).
-In 2018, 178 (2017: 167) investigations were triggered and 25 (2017: 25) interviews with chief pilots were conducted.
-The most frequent reason for deviations from the prescribed flight paths were specific instructions from air traffic control.
+The Noise Management department monitors all departures from Zurich Airport for adherence to the prescribed flight paths.
+These are mandatory during daytime up to an altitude of 5,000 feet above sea level and at night up to flight level 80 (approximately 8,000 feet).
+In 2019, 136 (2018: 178) investigations were triggered and 29 (2018: 25) interviews with chief pilots were conducted.
+As in the previous year, the most frequent reason for deviations from the prescribed flight paths were specific instructions from air traffic control.

-Flughafen Zürich AG encourages airlines to operate the quietest possible aircraft on their connections to Zurich.
 All jet aircraft are assigned to one of five noise categories, each of which has a different charge rate for take-off and landing.
+This gives airlines a financial incentive to operate the quietest possible aircraft on their Zurich routes.
 In addition, the rates for night-time flights vary according to noise category and the specific take-off or landing time.
-In 2018, at around 54% (2017: 56%), noise category 4 accounted for the highest percentage of flights during the night (10 p.m.–6 a.m.).
+In 2019, at around 53% (2018: 54%), noise category 4 accounted for the highest percentage of flights during the night (10 p.m.–6 a.m.).

 USE OF THE NOISE PROTECTION HANGAR

-In 2018, the maximum noise exposure level for engine tests was exceeded once.
+The permitted noise level was exceeded three times in 2019.
 This is significantly less than the 25 instances permitted per year in accordance with the operating regulations.
-According to figures provided by the aircraft maintenance companies, 544 additional idle tests were performed on the apron and on the stands.
-A total of 419 idle tests were carried out during the day between the hours of 6 a.m. and 10 p.m., and 125 were run at night between 10 p.m. and 6 a.m.
+According to figures provided by the aircraft maintenance companies, 973 additional idle tests were performed on the apron and on the stands.
+A total of 690 idle tests were carried out during the day between the hours of 6 a.m. and 10 p.m., and 283 were run at night between 10 p.m. and 6 a.m.

 Communication with local residents

 Communicating with people in neighbouring communities is important to Flughafen Zürich AG.
 Local residents affected by aircraft noise can call or e-mail Flughafen Zürich AG directly with questions or complaints and staff from the Noise Management department will respond to specific questions.
-Landings on runway 34 constituted the most frequent cause for complaint during the reporting year.
-The number of complaints and queries received was on a par with the previous year.
+In 2019, landings on runway 34 constituted the most frequent cause for complaint.
+The number of complaints and queries received was around 10% higher than the previous year.